-- an undergraduate degree in civil engineering, environmental engineering, or environmental science or an undergraduate degree in an associated area plus approved additional coursework - a 3.0 GPA or above from an accredited university or college - completed Statement of Goals or Purpose (500 words or less) - two letters of reference (master's degree) and three letters of reference (doctoral degree) that address applicant's knowledge of engineering and scientific principles, analytical abilities, experimental abilities, initiative and communication skills, plus additional comments that would be beneficial in evaluating applicant's skills - official GRE scores are optional and not required for admission but may be required by some potential faculty sponsors to be considered for a Qualifying Graduate Assistantship. - TOEFL (iBT) score of at least 79 for students whose native language is not English
+- an undergraduate degree in civil engineering, environmental engineering, or environmental science or an undergraduate degree in an associated area plus approved additional coursework - a 3.0 GPA or above from an accredited university or college - completed Statement of Goals or Purpose (500 words or less) - two letters of reference (master's degree) and three letters of reference (doctoral degree) that address applicant's knowledge of engineering and scientific principles, analytical abilities, experimental abilities, initiative and communication skills, plus additional comments that would be beneficial in evaluating applicant's skills. - official GRE scores are optional and not required for admission but may be required by some potential faculty sponsors to be considered for a Qualifying Graduate Assistantship. - All applicants for whom English is a second language must present evidence of proficiency in the English Language per OU Admissions & Recruitments standards.